jonmorrissmith/RpiTrainDisplay/README.md

 ## Installing the RGB Matrix Train Departure Board software ##
 From this repository - `git clone https://github.com/jonmorrissmith/RGB_Matrix_Train_Departure_Board`

-Edit the configuration in config.h in to your default settings:
+Edit the configuration in config.h in to your default settings

+_Note_ - these have been optimised for black and white and speed:
 ```
 class Config {
 private: